May 12, 2020

 Meanwhile, Oldrids is a well-known family-owned independent department store that can be found in Pescod Square Shopping Centre.

-We may currently be in lockdown, but Boston has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Boston hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Boston’s Mayflower programme here.